gregoryclayton/design/README.md

 Mario sits static while Keen is active and dynamic even when you're not around. <br>
 This simple animation gives the world a feeling like it exists beyond our interaction with it.<br>
-Later iterations of Mario added resting animaitons, so nintendo seems to agree.
+Later iterations of Mario added resting animations, so nintendo seems to agree.<br>